 Keeping the programme website and social media up-to-date

-Assist with the organisation and delivery of the JD Club NI International Cup tournament held in August each year.
+Assist with the organisation and delivery of tournaments.

-Assist with the organisation with JD Club NI trials or other activities required for the successful delivery of the programme.

 Contribute positively to the development of and strictly follow standardised quality management processes

 Adhere to and actively support at all times all company policies, procedures, processes and working practices, including adhering to best practice.